WLEX-TV

-WLEX-TV (channel 18) is a television station in Lexington, Kentucky, United States, affiliated with NBC and owned by the E. W. Scripps Company.
-The station's studios are located on Russell Cave Road (KY 353) in Lexington, and its transmitter is located 6 mi east of downtown Lexington near Hamburg Pavilion.
+WLEX-TV (channel 18) is a television station in Lexington, Kentucky, United States, affiliated with NBC.
+It is owned by the E. W. Scripps Company alongside ABC/MyNetworkTV affiliate WTVQ-DT (channel 36).
+The two stations share studios on Russell Cave Road (KY 353) in Lexington and transmitter facilities on the outer loop of Man o' War Boulevard (KY 1425) in the Brighton section of Fayette County (adjacent to WTVQ-DT's former studios).

 WLEX-TV began broadcasting in March 1955 as the first television station in Lexington, primarily an NBC affiliate for its entire history.
 Its founding ownership retained ownership for 44 years until it sold to Cordillera Communications in 1999; Scripps acquired it in 2019.
 It has generally been competitive in news ratings throughout its history.